E10 - Construct: Add classes method

 Health Check

-The Summary page provides a very helpful at-a-glance listing of issues, and each issue may be clicked on to further examine the details.
+The Summary page provides a very helpful at-a-glance listing of issues, and each issue may be clicked to further examine the details.

 1. Clashes > Teachers